 Are the vehicles left or right-hand drive?

-All vehicles are left-hand drive unless from the specially-categorized inventory.
+All vehicles are left-hand drive unless from the specified otherwise.

 Can I register a left-hand drive vehicle in Australia?